 I found Nicole’s Coordinating Curry class through Expedia.
-I used my Ibotta*, Expedia, and travel rewards credit triple rewards method to maximize the cashback and points I could get for booking this activity.
+I used my Ibotta*, Expedia, and travel reward credit card – triple rewards method – to maximize the cashback and points I got for booking this activity.
 At the time of booking, I genuinely thought this was just going to be a class where I just learned to make curry and roti.
 I didn’t realize how much more I’d be learning as well.

 The class began with all the participants grating dried/aged coconut for the coconut chips, the coconut tarts, and to make coconut milk for the other dishes.
 We threw the chips and the tart crusts into the oven, then we got started on the coconut spinach and the curry chicken.